Chris Olsen

-Chris Olsen (born December 22, 1997) is an American TikToker and creator of Flight Fuel Coffee.
+Chris Olsen (born December 22, 1997) is an American TikToker, author and creator of Flight Fuel Coffee.

-He has thirteen million followers on his main TikTok.
-He has six million followers on his “private” notchrisolsen TikTok.
+He has fourteen million followers on his main TikTok account.
+He has six million followers on his “private” notchrisolsen TikTok account.
 He starred in the 2022 television series The Book of Queer on Discovery+.
-He has collaborated with Meghan Trainor on social media videos and was to appear on The Timeless Tour with her in 2024.
+He has collaborated with Meghan Trainor on social media videos and appeared on The Timeless Tour with her in 2024.
+In 2026 he published his debut memoir I Think My Therapist Hates Me.

 Early life and education

 Olsen grew up in Chevy Chase, Maryland.
-He attended St. Albans School in Washington, D.C.
+He attended St. Albans School in Washington, D.C..
 Olsen, who came out as bisexual in eighth grade, has described feeling "isolated" and "alone" as an openly queer person at his all-boys school, but has also credited the experience for making him more resilient.
 Olsen later transferred to Walnut Hill School for the Arts in Natick, Massachusetts, as a high schooler, graduating in 2016.
 He spent several summers at Stagedoor Manor in Loch Sheldrake, New York.

-He has a Bachelor of Fine Arts in musical theatre from Boston Conservatory at Berklee, and he completed the last portion of the degree virtually during the Covid pandemic.
+He has a Bachelor of Fine Arts in musical theatre from Boston Conservatory at Berklee, and he completed the last portion of the degree virtually during the COVID-19 pandemic.